 How can businesses be prepared for such situations and how to respond now

-The pandemic has shown the value of IT & digital transformation and that this crisis can indeed be an opportunity businesses can leverage.
+The pandemic has shown the value of IT & digital transformation and that this crisis can indeed be an opportunity business can leverage.

 New poll!— Brian Solis (@briansolis) April 15, 2020